KnownStormChaser/master-weather-model-list/models/wave_models/global/gdwps-canada.md

 - **Is the data free?** Yes
 - **Is the data downloadable?** Yes
 - **Data formats:** GRIB2, NetCDF
-- **Official download location:**
+- **Official documentation and access:**
   https://eccc-msc.github.io/open-data/msc-data/nwp_gdwps/readme_gdwps-datamart_en/

 ---

 ## Notes
-GDWPS is based on the WAVEWATCH III (WW3) model and is closely coupled to Canada’s global atmospheric forecasting system.
+GDWPS provides global deterministic wave guidance and is widely used for marine forecasting in the North Atlantic, North Pacific, and Arctic regions.

-It is widely used for marine forecasting in the North Atlantic, North Pacific, and Arctic regions.
+It serves as the wave counterpart to Canada’s **GDPS** atmospheric forecasting system.

 ---